IvanLepi/twitchclips/README.md

 ## TODO
 * Finish the backend API
 * Implement Update Service
+    * Get Top 100 Games
+    * Get Top 100 Clips for each Game
+    * Get Top 100 Clips for each Game for the last 24 hours
 * Decide on Front-End Client
 * Work on Client side
 * Use Docker?
 * Use CI/CD